Mortgage Q&A: “What time of year are mortgage rates lowest?”

 In reality, it’s very difficult to predict anything, even the weather, so when it comes to complex stuff like mortgage interest rates, success rates probably move a lot lower.

-Anyway, I set out to see if there were any mortgage rate trends we could glean from available data, using Freddie Mac’s historical mortgage rates that go back to 1971.
+That being said, I set out to see if there were any mortgage rate trends we could glean from available data, using Freddie Mac’s historical mortgage rates that go back to 1971.

-Were rates lower in certain months, higher during others, or is it all just random?
+Were mortgage rates lower in certain months, higher during others, or is it all just random?
 Let’s find out.

-I looked at monthly averages for the 30-year fixed-rate mortgage over the past three decades to determine if there’s a winning month out there.
+For the record, I looked at monthly averages for the 30-year fixed-rate mortgage over the past three decades to determine if there’s a winning month out there.

 Yes, it’s December.
 You know, when individuals are more concerned with holiday shopping and traveling to see family then calling up a mortgage lender.